- Practice Areas

 If a person trips and falls over debris clogging an aisle or sidewalk, they may sustain a variety of injuries.
 Soft-tissue injuries, such as bruises, sprains, strains, and ligament and tendon damage, to traumatic brain injuries (TBI), shattered bones, and spinal cord injuries, are among the traumas sustained.

 If a claim is brought against the property owner, management, or another liable party, it is critical that all relevant evidence be gathered and kept as soon as feasible.
-An experienced cluttered aisle and fallen merchandise attorney will work diligently to obtain all evidence.
+An experienced retail premises liability attorney will work diligently to obtain all evidence.